DevEpos/devepos.github.io/src/projects/adt-plugins/abap-code-search/README.md

 ### Server-Based

-The ABAP Code Search plug-in communicates with the corresponding [ABAP backend](#backend-abap) to perform the search completely in the ABAP system.
-Only the match results are reported back to the client.
+Here the Eclipse plug-in interacts directly with the associated [ABAP backend](#backend-abap), executing the search entirely within the ABAP system.
+Only the search results are sent back to the client, ensuring efficient processing and minimal data transfer.

 #### Supported Environments